About The Watermill Center Fall/Spring Artist-in-Residence Program

 In residence: November 16 – December 14, 2016

 Zach Eugene Salinger-Simonson was born in Manhattan and raised in Southampton, NY.
-Salinger has developed a neotraditionalist body of work.
-As a product designer, his primary focus is lighting, but his practice extends from furniture and exhibition layout to graphic design.
-His emotionally charged and elegantly simple body of work investigates the process of animating the inanimate with associative memories.
+Salinger has developed a neo-traditionalist body of work.
+As a product designer, his primary focus is lighting, but his practice extends to jewelry and furniture.
+His emotive and elegantly simple body of work investigates the process of animating the inanimate through associative connections.

 After receiving his B.F.A. from the Rhode Island School of Design (RISD), Salinger worked with Mannequin Designer Ralph Pucci for his retrospective at MAD.
-Now, while working in the lighting industry, Salinger is developing a body of light fixtures and is currently producing limited production pieces for private clients.
+In addition to the formidable Ralph Pucci, Salinger has collaborated with a number of regarded performers, writers, artists, and designers including Ken Smart, Robert Wilson, Christian Wassman, Adrian Madlener, Jakob Oredsson, Michael Evert and Billy Cotton.

-Salinger’s pieces have been shown in the Watermill Summer Auction and Sol Koffler Exhibition.
-His work for Ralph Pucci and Robert Wilson, and his performance with Andrey Bartenev are documented in Architectural Digest, Dezeen, The Wall Street Journal, and The New York Times, among others.
+Salinger’s pieces have been included in The Watermill Center Summer Benefit & Auction and exhibited in the Sol Koffler Graduate Student Gallery.
+His work for Ralph Pucci and Robert Wilson have been documented in prominent publications such as Architectural Digest, Dezeen, The Wall Street Journal, and The New York Times, among others.